 Do you want to know how to get over insecurities with women?
 First, you’ve got to pinpoint what yours are.
 Then you can start working on how to get over them.
 Here are the top five to look out for.

 Thinking the person you’re seeing is too good for you is pretty common.
-If you’re dating an older woman, someone who’s further along in their career or total hottie, you might feel insecure.
+If you’re dating someone who’s further along in their career or a total hottie, you might feel insecure and awkward around older women.

 Here’s the thing: We all have our strengths.
 Some people are super fit, some are intellectuals, some are the life of the party and some are homeowners.
 Others are universally attractive and highly experienced with thriving social lives.